Ignite-Laboratories/Enigmaneering/enigma1/solution3/E1S3 - Interdimensional Analysis.md

 This dimension _naturally_ performs the duplicate filtration that we just implemented - providing an _integral dimension,_ rather than a neural activation.

-A temporal integration requires the print function to change its signature to an `Integral` -
+A temporal integration requires the print function to change its signature to an `Integral` function -

     type Integral[TIn any, TOut any, TCache any] func(core.Context, *TCache, []TIn) TOut